-We first started to look at prof-to-prof based on a couple of things:
+We first started to look at prof to prof clinical decisions based on a couple of things:

 - First of all, we’d had a GP out-of-hours pilot where ED consultants were working in GP out-of-hours and working alongside GPs.
 They started to tell us about how they didn’t really have alternatives to referrals other than through our existing Emergency Response Centre (ERC) which has been in place in Lanarkshire for about 15 years.
 The ERC is the in hours call handling of GP unscheduled care referrals.

 - The emergency medical consultants within Monklands, (one of the hospitals in Lanarkshire), told us about the variability in the type of patients being sent in.
 Sometimes we would have frustration about whether there was an active alternative

 So, in August 2019 we set up a short life working group where we tried to gather in representatives from primary care, secondary care, across all three sites, to try and put something together in terms of what we could do to look at unscheduled care referrals and Consultant Connect was mentioned as an option.
 Hearing from experience in Tayside and Greater Glasgow & Clyde certainly set the ball rolling to look at that in a bit more detail.”

 Dr Gordon McNeish